 Koraishutir Kochuri is simply a Bengali style green peas (korai shuti or motor shuti) kachori.
 This preparation usually is in its most supreme form during the winters that bring in fresh green peas in abundance.
 But to relish the flavors of one of the most sought-after Bengali breakfast or snack options, you needn’t really wait for the winters to arrive.
 You can even make this Motor Shutir Kochuri with your frozen peas.
 Best had with luchi, Alur Dom and Cholar Dal as a comforting and hearty breakie.

-This results in a soft textured peas kachori.
-They are more like stuffed pooris.
-However stuffed pooris made from whole wheat flour do not have a soft texture that these kachoris have.
-To get the authentic taste, I would suggest you to use all purpose flour in the recipe and not substitute with whole wheat flour.
+All this result in a soft-textured Koraishutir Kochuri, which are more like stuffed pooris but made with maida.
+As the stuffed pooris made with whole wheat flour (atta) will not have a soft texture like these typical kachoris.
+Thus, to get a traditional and original taste, I would suggest to use all-purpose flour in this recipe as well and not substitute it with atta.

 To make this special Bengali delicacy, it is best if you get fresh green peas and use them in the recipe.
 However, if you are craving for this Koraishutir Kochuri in other seasons, go ahead and use your regular frozen peas to make them.